engity-com/bifroest/README.md

 ## Contributing

-**Enity's Bifröst** is an open source project by [Engity GmbH](https://engity.com).
+**Engity's Bifröst** is an open source project by [Engity GmbH](https://engity.com).
 So if you want to make this project even better, you can contribute to this project on [Github](https://github.com/engity-com/bifroest) by [fork us](https://github.com/engity-com/bifroest/fork).

 If you commit code to this project, you have to accept that this code will be released under the [license](#license) of this project.